Assisted Living

 In Wisconsin, Family Care is a Medicaid long-term care program that can help seniors pay for assisted living.[63]
 The program can assist eligible residents with personal care in adult family homes, community-based residential facilities, or residential care apartment complexes.
 Additionally, the Include, Respect, I Self-Direct (IRIS) program can similarly help adults find care in an assisted living community.[64]

-Eligibility requirements: Wisconsin’s Family Care program is available to Medicaid-eligible adults with disabilities or seniors with functional needs as determined through a screening.
+Eligibility requirements: Wisconsin’s Family Care program is available to Medicaid-eligible adults with disabilities or seniors with functional needs as determined through screening.
 They must have a long-term condition that will last longer than 90 days, which could include dementia or terminal conditions.
 The IRIS program is open to Wisconsin adults who meet the functional level of care.
-Their income can’t exceed 300% of SSI.
+Their income can’t exceed 300% of SSI, or $2,901 per month in 2025.
 Participants may need to pay for a share of costs if their income is greater.

 Wyoming

-Eligibility requirements: Wyoming residents are eligible for the Community Choices Waiver program if they’re age 65+ or an adult with a disability and in need of a nursing home level of care.
-Their income can’t be greater than 300% of SSI, which was $2,523 per month for an individual in 2022.
+Eligibility requirements: Wyoming residents are eligible for the Community Choices waiver program if they’re age 65 and older or an adult with a disability and in need of a nursing home level of care.
+Their income can’t be greater than 300% of SSI, which is $2,901 per month for an individual in 2025.

 SHARE THE ARTICLE